flyntwp/flynt-docs/content/documentation/core/construction-plan.md

     weight: 71
 ---

-The "Construction Plan" is a heirarchical plan for how the site will be constructed, which is created and then rendered by the Flynt Core plugin.
+The "Construction Plan" is a hierarchical plan for how the site will be constructed, which is created and then rendered by the Flynt Core plugin.

-## Configuration File
+## Configuration

-The starting point for the entire process is a configuration representing a component.
+The starting point for creating the construction plan is a configuration representing a component.
 Multiple components can then be nested through the use of [areas](/documentation/components/what-is-component/#what-is-an-area).

 The available properties are as follows: